viperML/nh/README.md

 ## Installation

 The latest stable version is available in Nixpkgs.
-You can try nh in a shell:
+This repository provides the latest development version of nh.

 ```
-nix shell nixpkgs#nh
+nix shell nixpkgs#nh # stable
+nix shell github:viperML/nh # dev
 ```